Curtis M. Dillard, P.E.

 Elected to the Commission in 1998 and representing Area C, Walker retired as CEO of B.J.
 Workman Hospital in Woodruff in 1998.
 A Registered Nurse and Certified Addiction Counselor, Walker attended North Greenville University, Furman University and the University of South Carolina in Columbia.
 He graduated from USC Upstate and has a master’s degree from Clemson University.
 Walker is married to the former Nancy Harrison and has three children and three grandchildren.

-Appointed to the Commission in 2018.
-Mark is part-owner of Mahan Oven & Engineering Co., Inc. in Spartanburg.
+Appointed to the Commission in 2018 and representing Area A. Mark is part-owner of Mahan Oven & Engineering Co., Inc. in Spartanburg.
 He graduated from Dorman High School and Clemson University where he earned a bachelor’s degree in Mechanical Engineering.
 He is active in his church and held many roles within the church.
 He has been a member of the Spartanburg Lions Club since 1991.
 Mark and his wife, Karen, live in Roebuck and have two children and three grandchildren.